 Check your mailbox.
 If a safety recall has been issued for your vehicle, you may have already been notified by mail, as auto manufacturers are required to attempt to notify owners and typically do so via mail.
-When it comes to vehicle recalls, manufacturers will typically merge their purchase records with current state vehicle registration records in order to locate any affected owners.
-(Hint: That’s another reason to ensure that your contact information is correct on your vehicle registration!)
+When it comes to vehicle recalls, manufacturers will typically merge their purchase records with current state vehicle registration records to locate any affected owners.
+This is a good reason to ensure your contact information is up to date with your county clerk.

 If the safety recall is related to a piece of equipment, like a windshield wiper or cosmetic button, (where state records do not exist), the manufacturer will notify stores and other known purchasers of the equipment.

-Check online or call NHTSA.
+Check online or call the NHTSA.
 Even if you’ve never received notification of a safety recall via mail, it’s a great idea to double-check online.
-More than 47 million vehicles have at least one open safety recall, says CarFax.
-That’s about one in five vehicles out on the road today!
+Millions of vehicles have at least one open safety recall at any time.
 You can find out if your vehicle has an outstanding safety recall by: